fdcoull/set08103_assessment/use-cases/use-case-7.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 7 Update employees details when necessary

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to view and employee's details so that the employee's promotion request can be supported.
+As an HR advisor I want to update an employee's details so that employee's details are kept up-to-date.
 ### Scope

 Company.